TeresaNicholls/TeresaNicholls/README.md

 - 🔭 I’m currently exploring data science career opportunities.
 - 🌱 I’m currently learning with the BloomTech Data Science program.
-- 👯 I’m looking to collaborate on projects that utitlize my skills.
+- 👯 I’m looking to collaborate on projects that utilize my skills.
 - 🤔 I’m looking for help with making career connections.
 - 💬 Ask me about my previous career that got me here today
 - 📫 How to reach me: MrsNicholls2015@gmail.com